fkie-cad/friTap/assets/tcpdump_binaries/README.md

 ## ARM based iOS devices
-Currently you have to install on your own to your iPhone
+Currently you have to install tcpdump to your iPhone on your own